 The most important time with the least support available

 "It's non-stop" says Reece as he explains the difficulty of juggling his job and his studies with caring.
 Many young adult carers like Reece want and need to move away from home, just like any other young person.
 It’s a crucial step forward when there is no escape from the stress at home.

 Understandably, finding affordable accommodation near to a loved one is very difficult.
 It’s no wonder that young adult carers were hit particularly hard when Universal Credit housing payments were scrapped for people under the age of 22.

 Young adult carers will have spent a lot of their life putting other people first.
 Giving them a chance to really explore who they are and what they do is really important.

 A groundbreaking response from QSA

-This month Quaker Social Action is opening a small, holistic housing project in east London, called Move On Up.
+This year, Quaker Social Action has introduced a small, holistic housing project in east London, called Move On Up.
 It’s giving 12 young adult carers a chance to live as flatmates for up to two years in four properties.
 They’ll build friendships and share responsibilities whilst paying affordable rent, set at the local housing allowance.

 Putting a roof over someone’s head is only half the story.
 Each flatmate gets one-to-one support throughout their tenancy.
 It starts with exploring what matters to them - from improving their wellbeing to building careers and social networks.
 From there, we’ll offer training and support to build on their life skills, whether it's money management or preparing for a job interview.